SergeBakharev/carvera_a_to_z/dust-collection.md

 Most people design their own custom enclosure.
 Here are a few things to consider:

 * **height**:
-  * it should be high enough to accommodate the Shapeoko itself _and_ still have a comfortable margin on top on that.
+  * it should be high enough to accommodate the Carvera itself _and_ still have a comfortable margin on top on that.
 The dust collection hose should be able to move freely when the gantry moves to any position on the work area.
 * **accessibility**
   * a front window that can be removed or opened is standard.
 For maintenance reasons the ability to remove/raise the top of the enclosure out of the way is handy.
 * **visibility**